aliyun/terraform-provider-alibabacloudstack/website/docs/r/cms_alarm.html.markdown

 * `webhook`- (Optional) The webhook that should be called when the alarm is triggered.
 Currently, only http protocol is supported.
 Default is empty string.

 -> **NOTE:** Each resource supports the creation of one of the following three levels.

-#### Block escalations critical alarm

-The escalations_critical supports the following:

-* `statistics` - Critical level alarm statistics method..
-It must be consistent with that defined for metrics.
-Valid values: ["Average", "Minimum", "Maximum"].
-Default to "Average".
-* `comparison_operator` - Critical level alarm comparison operator.
-Valid values: ["<=", "<", ">", ">=", "==", "!="].
-Default to "==".
-* `threshold` - Critical level alarm threshold value, which must be a numeric value currently.
-* `times` - Critical level alarm retry times.
-Default to 3.

-#### Block escalations warn alarm

-The escalations_warn supports the following:

-* `statistics` - Critical level alarm statistics method..
-It must be consistent with that defined for metrics.
-Valid values: ["Average", "Minimum", "Maximum"].
-Default to "Average".
-* `comparison_operator` - Critical level alarm comparison operator.
-Valid values: ["<=", "<", ">", ">=", "==", "!="].
-Default to "==".
-* `threshold` - Critical level alarm threshold value, which must be a numeric value currently.
-* `times` - Critical level alarm retry times.
-Default to 3.

-#### Block escalations info alarm

-The escalations_info supports the following:

-* `statistics` - Critical level alarm statistics method..
-It must be consistent with that defined for metrics.
-Valid values: ["Average", "Minimum", "Maximum"].
-Default to "Average".
-* `comparison_operator` - Critical level alarm comparison operator.
-Valid values: ["<=", "<", ">", ">=", "==", "!="].
-Default to "==".
-* `threshold` - Critical level alarm threshold value, which must be a numeric value currently.
-* `times` - Critical level alarm retry times.
-Default to 3.

 ## Attributes Reference